Community Warden Service privacy notice

 Who we are

-Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+Kent County Council collects, uses and is responsible for certain personal information about you.
+When we do so we are regulated under the United Kingdom General Data Protection Regulation (‘UK GDPR’) and the Data Protection Act 2018.
+We are responsible as ‘controller’ of that personal information.

 The Community Wardens provide a range of services and work with local organisations and residents to enable the people of Kent to live safely and independently in their communities, create strong resilient neighbourhoods and improve quality of life.